JusticeZzy/FunduSegmenter/README.md

 ```
 You can run ```tensorboard --logdir=results/tensorboard``` to supervise the training progress.

+---
 ### 5. Test
-Run the following code to produce results if reconstructing original size:
+Run the following code to produce results if reconstructing maps from cropped ROIs to original size:
 ```
 python test.py  \
   --label_n_cls (2 for OD only groundtruth, 3 for OD/OC masks) \